chericito/mobohubb-docs/docs/QUICK START/mobohubb-mobile-app/log-in-mobile-app.md

 ### Username and Password

-This method uses a combination of username/email and a password to verify identity.
+This method uses a combination of a username and a password to verify identity.
 Your administrator can reset the password if necessary.

 <Image align="center" className="border" border={true} width="30% " src="https://files.readme.io/36429d2e6bed77bc347892719703183643a016e3856e93c810fc66f4f99532bb-image.png" />

-1. **Enter Your Email**
+1. **Enter Your Username**
 2. **Enter Your Password**
    * Tap **“Login.”**
    * Check **“Keep me logged in”** to remain logged in (if allowed by the admin).